urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Returns**

   Scalar default-kind _integer_.
 If **distance** is not present or has value 0, the number of images in the current team is returned.
 For values smaller or equal distance to the initial team, it returns the number of images index on the ancestor team which has a distance of **distance** from the invoking team.
 If **distance** is larger than the distance to the initial team, the number of images of the initial team is returned.
-If **failed** is not present the total number of images is returned; if it has the value .true., the number of failed images is returned, otherwise, the number of images which do have not the failed status.
+If **failed** is not present the total number of images is returned; if it has the value _.true._, the number of failed images is returned, otherwise, the number of images which do have not the failed status.

 ### **Examples**